Skip to content

 Which devices are supported?

-Setup & Connection
+Setup & Connection #

 How do I connect to my NAS?

 You need to enable the WebDAV server on your NAS, create a dedicated user with read-only access to your photo folders, then enter your NAS URL, username, and password in Pixette.
-Detailed guides are available for each NAS brand in our Getting Started section.
+Detailed guides are available for each NAS brand in the Getting Started section.

 What is WebDAV?